minghunghw/Intel16-OpenTitanSoC/README.md

 ### Initialize vlsipool environment
 -----------------------------------------------------------

 Source `modules.sh` before doing any development or tool work.
 This will clear any other preloaded modules, so be sure to source other overriding module scripts after that.
-Remember to activate the authority through `eecstokens`.
+Remember to validate `eecstokens` before proceeding.
 ```
 source modules.sh
 ```